TykTechnologies/tyk-demo/README.md

 See the [Contributor Guide](CONTRIBUTING.md) for information on how to contribute to and extend this repository.

-> :warning: Please note that this repo has been created on Mac OS X with Docker Desktop for Mac.
+> :warning: Please note that this repo has been created on MacOS with Docker Desktop for Mac.
 You may experience issues if using a different operating system or approach.

 If you encounter a problem using this repository, please try to fix it yourself and create a pull request so that others can benefit.